justsayno/Redux-React-Introduction/README.md

 # React Introduction

-This project is a companion repository for my [Introduction To Redux React Tutorial](https://github.com/justsayno/redux-react-introduction-tutorial) which teaches you the core concepts of [Redux](http://redux.js.org/docs/introduction/index.html) and how to build scalable React applications with it.
+This project is a companion repository for my [Introduction To Redux React Tutorial](https://github.com/justsayno/redux-react-introduction-tutorial) which teaches you the core concepts of [Redux](http://redux.js.org/docs/introduction/index.html)..

 This is part two in a series that began with my [Introduction To React Tutorial](https://github.com/justsayno/react-introduction-tutorial) showing the basics of using react as a view layer in a web application.